mitosisX/limekit-docs/source/widgets/accordion.rst

 Accordion
 ###########

-A powerful component designed to manage and display multiple tabs, each hosting distinct set of widgets or layouts.
+A powerful component designed to manage and display multiple tabs, each hosting distinct set of widgets or layouts but only one item can stay open at a time

 .. code-block:: lua

-  local accoridon = Accordion()
+  local accordion = Accordion()

 You can add a widget or a layout to the accordion using ``addChild(widget, label, icon: optional)`` or ``addLayout(layout, label, icon: optional)``, respectively.
 Take a look at the different code snippet below